How to Remove Yourself from FamilyTreeNow (2026 Guide)

 Step 1: Go to FamilyTreeNow

-Navigate to familytreenow.com in your browser.
-The site may present a Cloudflare challenge page before allowing access.
-If you see a "Just a moment" screen, wait for it to verify your browser.
-You may need to complete a CAPTCHA challenge.
-If the site blocks you entirely, try using a different browser or clearing your cookies and trying again.
+Open familytreenow.com in your browser.
+The site sits behind Cloudflare and may show a "Just a moment" challenge page.
+Wait for it to verify your browser.
+If you see a CAPTCHA, complete it.
+If the site blocks you entirely, switch browsers or clear cookies and try again.

 Step 2: Search for Your Profile

 Use the search bar to look up your name.
-You can search by first and last name, and optionally filter by state or city.
-Browse through the results to find your listing.
-Look for your current city, approximate age, and any relatives' names to confirm you are looking at the right profile.
-Click on your name to open your full profile page.
+You can filter by state or city.
+Find your listing by checking current city, approximate age, and listed relatives.
+Click your name to open the full profile.

 Step 4: Submit Your Opt-Out Request

-Follow the on-screen instructions to submit your removal request.
-You may need to confirm your identity by providing your name and other details that match the profile you want removed.
-Take note of any confirmation message or reference number you receive.
+Follow the on-screen instructions.
+You may need to confirm your identity by providing details that match the profile.
+Note any confirmation message or reference number you receive.

 Step 5: Wait and Verify

-FamilyTreeNow does not publish a guaranteed removal timeline.
-Check back after one to two weeks to see if your profile has been removed.
-Search for yourself again using both your name and any variations (maiden name, nickname, etc.).
-If your profile is still visible after 30 days, re-submit the opt-out request.
+FamilyTreeNow does not publish a removal timeline.
+Check back after one to two weeks.
+Search for your name and every variation (maiden name, nickname).
+If your profile is still visible after 30 days, re-submit.

-FamilyTreeNow is just one of 1,000+ data broker sites.
-Delist.ai scans them all and shows exactly where your personal information appears — in minutes.
+FamilyTreeNow is one of 1,000+ data broker sites.
+Delist.ai scans them all and shows exactly where your personal information appears, in minutes.

 Check your exposure free →